gmtfrombc/vitality-data-analysis/README_data_assistant.md

 - "How many active patients do we have?"
 - "What is the gender distribution of our patients?"
 - "Show me the age distribution of our patients"
+- "What are the top 5 ethnicities in our program?"

 ### Weight Analysis
 - "How many patients lost weight during the program?"
 - "What percentage of active patients lost at least 10% body weight?"
 - "Show weight change trends by age group"
+- "Who are the top 10 patients with the most weight loss?"

 ### Health Metrics
 - "What's the average A1C change for patients in the program?"
 - "Show blood pressure trends over time"
 - "Compare engagement scores to health outcomes"
+- "Is there a correlation between BMI and blood pressure?"
+- "How does the correlation between weight and A1C vary by gender?"

 ## Getting Started